Interest-based bargaining is a collaborative approach to enterprise bargaining.

 Our guide to interest-based bargaining has information on how to start interest-based bargaining, as well as a suggested bargaining model, some useful tips and basic ground rules.
 You can also read more about how interest-based approaches make for better workplaces.

-Consider our Cooperative Workplaces program, designed to provide support to workplaces that want to try interest-based approaches.
+Consider our Collaborative Approaches Program, designed to provide support to workplaces that want to try interest-based approaches.
 A Commission Member will work with you to deliver training and help you facilitate the process.
 They will also offer guidance and advice as you make the change to using an interest-based approach.
 The program is free.

 We also have some videos to help you learn more about how interest-based bargaining works: